zmandyhe/advanced-lane-finding/README.md

 # **Advanced Lane Finding Project**
 The project is to Write a software pipeline to identify and track the traffic lane boundaries in a video from a front-facing camera in a car.

 When we drive, we use our eyes to decide where to go.
-In this project, I use a front-facing camera as my self-driving-car's eyes to  automatically detect and track lane lines using an python pipeline algorithm.
+In this project, I use a front-facing camera as my self-driving-car's eye to  automatically detect and track lane lines using this python pipeline.
 This pipeline algorithm can calibrate its vision to see clearly the lane boundaries, and search lane lines using sliding window approach.
-It finally draw the lines boundaries so that human beings are updated with what the self-driving-car's vision and decisions.
+It finally draws the lines boundaries so that human beings are updated with what the self-driving-car's vision and decisions.

 ## Steps for Advanced Lane Finding
 The steps of this pipeline are the following: